jmrr/phd_thesis/Corrections/list_of_changes.md

     A. Giusti, J. Guzzi, D. Ciresan, F. Lin He, J. P. Rodriguez, F. Fontana, M. Faessler, C. Forster, J. Schmidhuber, G. A. Di Caro, D. Scaramuzza, L. Gambardella.
 A Machine Learning Approach to Visual Perception of Forest Trails for Mobile Robots.
 IEEE Robotics and Automation Letters, 2015. [link](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?reload=true&arnumber=7358076)

-    - [x] I have added the reference and comments to the first point of Section 5.1.2 and 5.3.
+    - [x] I have added the reference and comments to the first point of Section 5.1.2 and 5.3 and in the Introduction.
 I have also added the relevant references by Kendall & Cipolla [87, 88].

 22. Some figure captions can be improved to help understanding (e.g. in Fig2, state what the colour means)